netmodules/NetModules.Cache/README.md

 When you install `MemoryCacheModule`, it will automatically register itself with the `ModuleHost` and start caching events using the default configuration (see included file: `NetModules.Cache.MemoryCache.MemoryCacheModule.settings.default.json`).
 You can configure the caching behavior by creating your own settings file `"NetModules.Cache.MemoryCache.MemoryCacheModule.settings.json"` and modifying/adding settings accordingly.

+> [!IMPORTANT]
+> To add your own configuration to **NetModules.Cache.MemoryCache** `MemoryCacheModule`, a module that can handle a [GetSettingEvent](https://github.com/netmodules/NetModules/blob/main/NetModules/Events/GetSettingEvent.cs) is required in your `ModuleHost` project.
+> See: [NetModules.Settings.LocalSettings](https://github.com/netmodules/NetModules.Settings.LocalSettings/) for more information.

 Here is an example configuration file that will cache all events for 1 hour, but only cache `MyCustomModuleEvents.MyExampleEventName` event for 1 second...

 ```json